End Rental

 Legislative Solutions

-In July, San Francisco became the first municipality to ban the practice.
-Since then, Philadelphia, San Jose, and the state of New Jersey have proposed similar legislation.
+In July, San Francisco became the first municipality to ban the practice, followed by Philadelphia in November.
+San Jose, San Diego, and the state of New Jersey have proposed similar legislation.

 At the federal level, Congress has proposed the Preventing the Algorithmic Facilitation of Rental Housing Cartels Act to ban landlords from using third-party rent-setting software that coordinates price and supply information.